 As an independent primary school in Devon, we understand that a well-rounded education from the very beginning can set children up for success.
 So, it’s no surprise that choosing the right school can be a momentous decision for parents.

 If you’re in the school selection process, you may be weighing up the pros and cons of private schools and state schools.
-We explain the difference between the different kinds of schools in the UK so you can better understand all of your options.
+We explain the difference between the various kinds of schools in the UK so you can better understand all of your options.

 What Are State Schools?